Ice Navigation in Canadian Waters

-The influence of snow on ship performance varies directly with snow thickness and snow type, and greatly increases ship resistance.
-The friction coefficient between snow and a ship's hull varies with the consistency and wetness of the snow; wetter snow has a higher friction coefficient than dry snow.
+The influence of snow on vessel performance varies directly with snow thickness and snow type, and greatly increases vessel resistance.
+The friction coefficient between snow and a vessel's hull varies with the consistency and wetness of the snow; wetter snow has a higher friction coefficient than dry snow.
 In certain environmental conditions the snow will be quite “sticky” whereas, in others, it will be very dry and brittle.
 One rule of thumb suggests that resistance from snow cover can be approximated by adding half the snow thickness to the observed ice thickness and assessing performance in ice of the increased calculated thickness.
 Resistance in “sticky” snow is very difficult to predict, but it can be very high: equal to, or greater than, the icebreaking resistance.

-Low friction coatings and hull form are important elements in ship performance in snow-covered ice.
+Low friction coatings and hull form are important elements in vessel performance in snow-covered ice.
 In ramming mode a low-friction hull coating will facilitate extraction astern after each ram, as well as permitting each ram to proceed further ahead than would be possible with a bare steel hull surface.

-4.7.3 Structural Capability
+4.7.3 Structural capability

 4.7.4 Performance Enhancing Systems

-- This system involves injecting air into water, which is pumped through nozzles at the ship's side below the waterline.
+- Water jet/air injection system - This system involves injecting air into water, which is pumped through nozzles at the vessel's side below the waterline.

-4.8.1 Manoeuvres in Different Ice Conditions
+4.8.1 Manoeuvres in different ice conditions

 The first principle of successful ice navigation is to avoid stopping or becoming stuck in the ice.
-Once a ship becomes trapped, it goes wherever the ice goes.
+Once a vessel becomes trapped, it goes wherever the ice goes.
 Ice navigation requires great patience and can be a tiring business, with or without icebreaker escort.
 The longer open water way around a difficult ice area whose limits are known is often the fastest and safest way to port or to reach the open sea.

-Do not underestimate the hardness of ice and its potential for inflicting damage.
+Note: Do not underestimate the hardness of ice and its potential for inflicting damage.

-For an unstrengthened ship, or for a ship whose structural capability does not match the prevailing ice conditions, it is preferable and safer to take any alternative open water route around the ice even if it is considerably longer.
+For an unstrengthened vessel, or for a vessel whose structural capability does not match the prevailing ice conditions, it is preferable and safer to take any alternative open water route around the ice even if it is considerably longer.
 An open water route is always better than going through a large amount of ice.
 Any expected savings of fuel will be more than offset by the risk of damage, and the actual fuel consumption may be higher by going through ice, even if the distance is shorter.